-The following is a description of some of the terms and conditions of the Bonds, which description is qualified in its entirety by reference to the Orders adopted by the Board of Directors of the District (the "Board") authorizing the issuance of each series of the Bonds (collectively, the "Bond Orders"), copies of which are available from Bond Counsel upon payment of the costs of duplication therefor.
-The Bond Orders authorize the issuance and sale of the Bonds and prescribe the terms, conditions and provisions for the payment of the principal of and interest on the Bonds by the District.
+The following is a description of some of the terms and conditions of the Bonds, which description is qualified in its entirety by reference to the order adopted by the Board of Directors of the District (the "Board") authorizing the issuance of the Bonds (the "Bond Order"), a copy of which is available from Bond Counsel upon payment of the costs of duplication therefor.
+The Bond Order authorizes the issuance and sale of the Bonds and prescribes the terms, conditions and provisions for the payment of the principal of and interest on the Bonds by the District.